Alsafa2005/Azure-based-Demand-Forecasting-and-Capacity-Optimization-System/README.md

 Azure Data Factory (ADF) orchestrates the end-to-end ingestion pipeline:

-Connects to Snowflake, AWS S3, and Render API using dedicated connectors.
+Connects to Snowflake, GCP or AWS S3, and Render API using dedicated connectors.

 Pulls data on scheduled, triggered, or event-driven processes.